ebi-uniprot/uniprot-manual/help/id_mapping.md

 - tos: List of possible `to` databases for a given `from` item.
 - defaultTo: Used by the website user-interface to be selected by default in its dropdown menu.
 This field is not relevant to standard programmatic users.
-- taxonId: Boolean flag indicating whether a third optional param `taxonId`(Taxonomy Id) is allowed in API requests in addition to the `from` and `to` request parameters.
+- taxonId: Boolean flag indicating whether a third optional param `taxId`(Taxonomy Id) is allowed in API requests in addition to the `from` and `to` request parameters.

 ## Example: finding which databases UniParc identifiers can be mapped to